Thruday helps visual thinkers plan tasks, routines, and priorities in one clear place - Explore our planner

 We try and understand ADHD by taking a high-level overview of the challenges faced, neurological causes and even what medications are available.

 Attention-Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects individuals of all ages.
-While it is commonly associated with children, ADHD can persist into adulthood.
+While it is commonly associated with children, ADHD persists into adulthood.
 This article aims to provide a comprehensive understanding of ADHD by exploring its symptoms, potential side effects, gender differences, available medications, the neurological underpinnings of the condition, and other essential information.

 What is ADHD?